-In Texas, there It is presumption that all property acquired during the marriage is community property.
+In Texas, there is a presumption that all property acquired during the marriage is community property.
 However, you can rebut this presumption through clear and convincing evidence of the character of a particular asset.
 Separate Property is considered any property owned by a spouse prior to marriage or acquired by a spouse during marriage by gift or by inheritance.
 It can also include monies recovered for personal injuries.
 Please be advised that the Court cannot divide an individual’s separate property in a divorce proceeding.

 The Court can only divide the community assets and community liabilities in a “just and right” division.
 Depending on the circumstances, a Court has the ability to award more or less community property including community liabilities to one of the spouses.
-So, the parties property may not always be divided in a 50- 50 split.
+So, the parties’ property may not always be divided in a 50- 50 split.

 In these proceedings, the Court can consider a variety of factors such as: